 JY: ‘I don’t know that there IS a contradiction.
 Subverting expectations should be part of the formula of any story if it’s working correctly.
 If in doubt, take a trick from Agatha Christie (or most recently a great film, The Disappearance Of Alice Creed).
 Work out your ending, and then tell four lies in front of it to hide it – so everything you see at the beginning is a lie.
 Actually, if you watch Father Brown on BBC daytime TV, you’ll notice that it often pulls off a similar trick really well.’

 John Yorke is author of the bestselling book on screenwriting, Into The Woods: How Stories Work and Why We Tell Them.
-He has collaborated with online learning specialists the Professional Writing Academy to turn the philosophy of the book into a practical online course, Storytelling for Screen.
+He has collaborated with online learning specialists the Professional Writing Academy to turn the philosophy of the book into a practical online course, Story for Screenwriting.
+You can book your place here.